-With this new source of income, it is a perfect time to get serious about repaying your debt -- and your lenders will expect you to.
-If you have credit cards, you may have become used to only paying the minimum payment each month, but it's time to break that minimum payment habit as soon as possible!
-Minimum payments can drag your repayment out to ten years or more, costing hundreds or thousands in interest.
-Make it a priority to accelerate repayment of any high-interest credit card debt.
+With your new source of income, it is a perfect time to get serious about repaying your debt.
+If you have credit cards, you may have become used to only paying the minimum payment each month, but it's time to break that minimum payment habit as soon as possible and cut down the amount of money you've been paying on interest.

 If you have student loans, you generally have three to six months after graduation before payments must begin.
-Don’t use this grace period to rest on your laurels, but begin to plan for the payments before they start.
+Use this grace period to plan for the payments before they start.
 Find out how much the minimum payment will be and factor it into your budget now.
-Can you afford more than the minimum?
-Great, account for it in your budget.
-The faster you pay down these loans, the less it will cost you in interest over time.
-But don't let making student loan payments above and beyond the minimum, a priority over say, building up your emergency or "rainy day" savings.
-There is always a balance between managing debt and building your savings.
-Always tackle the high-interest debt first, and go from there.

-Missing a payment can have a major impact your credit score.
+Missing a payment can have a major impact on your credit score.
 If your lender offers automatic electronic payment, consider setting up monthly or bi-weekly payments to come right out of your bank account.
 At the very least, set up banking alerts to let you know when a bill due date is approaching.

-Develop a Savings Plan
+Automate Your Savings Plan

 The best way to begin saving and make it a regular habit is to create an automatic savings plan.
 If you have a set amount of money being set aside from each paycheck automatically, it is impossible to forget.
 In addition, once the money is saved automatically, after a few paychecks, you won’t even miss the money, but it will be there if you need it.
 Being prepared for unanticipated events and expenses is part of being a responsible adult.

 Begin Saving for Retirement